 Download the relevant Word file for your schema type that you will find below.
 The parts in red text need to be edited and changed to information for your own post.
 The text in blue contain instructions and need to be deleted as well.
 Don’t change or delete anything else.

 If you need code for a type not provided above, email us the link to your post or page at shaund.mendonsa at gmail dot com.
 Tell us what structured data you want along with pertinent information, and we will email you back the correct code to use.

 Merkle Schema Markup Generator

 A good online generator of JSON-LD schema that we like is the Merkle Schema Markup Generator.
 Go to their site and follow the easy instructions to generate codes for several schema types.

-2. Test Your Structured Data And Schema Markup
+2. How To Test Your Structured Data And Schema Markup

-Now let’s test the JSON-LD code snippet we generated with Google’s markup helper above for errors or warnings using Google’s Structured Data Testing Tool.
+Now we need to check our structured data for errors and completeness.
+Let’s test the JSON-LD code snippet we generated with Google’s markup helper above for errors or warnings using Google’s Structured Data Testing Tool.
 Choose the “Code Snippet” option and paste your JSON-LD code in.